-Legislative or administrative actions and court decisions, at either the federal or state level, may cause interest on the Subseries 2019D-1 Bonds to be subject, directly or indirectly, in whole or in part, to federal, state or local income taxation, and thus have an adverse impact on the value or marketability of the Subseries 2019D-1 Bonds.
-This could result from changes to federal or state income tax rates, changes in the structure of federal or state income taxes (including replacement with another type of tax), repeal of the exclusion or exemption of the interest on the Subseries 2019D-1 Bonds from gross income for federal or state income tax purposes, or otherwise.
-Prospective purchasers of the Subseries 2019D-1 Bonds should consult their own tax advisors regarding the impact of any change in law or proposed change in law on the Subseries 2019D-1 Bonds.
-Co-Bond Counsel have not undertaken to advise in the future whether any events after the date of issuance of the Subseries 2019D-1 Bonds may affect the tax status of interest on the Subseries 2019D-1 Bonds.
+Legislative or administrative actions and court decisions, at either the federal or state level, may cause interest on the Subseries 2020C-1 Bonds to be subject, directly or indirectly, in whole or in part, to federal, state or local income taxation, and thus have an adverse impact on the value or marketability of the Subseries 2020C-1 Bonds.
+This could result from changes to federal or state income tax rates, changes in the structure of federal or state income taxes (including replacement with another type of tax), repeal of the exclusion or exemption of the interest on the Subseries 2020C-1 Bonds from gross income for federal or state income tax purposes, or otherwise.
+It is not possible to predict whether any legislative or administrative actions or court decisions having an impact on the federal or state income tax treatment of holders of the Subseries 2020C-1 Bonds may occur.
+Prospective purchasers of the Subseries 2020C-1 Bonds should consult their own tax advisors regarding the impact of any change in law or proposed change in law on the Subseries 2020C-1 Bonds.
+Co-Bond Counsel have not undertaken to advise in the future whether any events after the date of issuance of the Subseries 2020C-1 Bonds may affect the tax status of interest on the Subseries 2020C-1 Bonds.